paladp/cs203-S2019-assessment/assessment.md

   * G = Responds within a day to questions/comments
   * E = Respond regularly and quickly to questions/comments, and willing to meet outside of class if necessary
-* Conduct
-  * N = Disrespectful and excludes teammates
-  * I = Rarely respectful and inclusive of teammates
-  * A = Sometimes respectful and inclusive of teammates
-  * G = Regularly respectful and inclusive of teammates
-  * E = Always respectful and inclusive of teammates
 * Decisions
-  * N = Never participates in the decision making process and share their opinion.
+  * N = Never participates in the decision making process
-  * I = Rarely participates in the decision making process and share their opinion
+  * I = Rarely participates in the decision making process
-  * A = Sometimes participates in the decision making process and share their opinion
+  * A = Sometimes participates in the decision making process
-  * G = Regularly participates in the decision making process and share their opinion
+  * G = Regularly participates in the decision making process
-  * E = Always participates in the decision making process and share their opinion.
+  * E = Always participates in the decision making process
 * Postmortems
-  * N = Never participates in the analysis or discussion after the work is done
+  * N = Never participates in postmortem discussions
-  * I = Rarely participates in the analysis or discussion after the work is done
+  * I = Rarely participates in postmortem discussions
-  * A = Sometimes participates in the analysis or discussion after the work is done
+  * A = Sometimes participates in postmortem discussions
-  * G = Regularly participates in the analysis or discussion after the work is done
+  * G = Regularly participates in postmortem discussions
-  * E = Always participates in the analysis or discussion after the work is done
+  * E = Always participates in postmortem discussions
 * Conflicts
-  * N = Never handles conflicts with teammates
+  * N = Never addresses conflicts with teammates
-  * I = Rarely handles conflicts with teammates
+  * I = Sometimes addresses conflicts with teammates
-  * A = Sometimes handles conflicts with teammates
+  * A = Addresses conflicts with teammates through communication
-  * G = Regularly handles conflicts with teammates
+  * G = Addresses conflicts with teammates through mature communication while involving leaders
-  * E = Always handles conflicts with teammates
+  * E = Addresses conflicts with teammates through mature communication while involving leaders and referencing conduct guide

 ### Interactions

 * Interaction with the customer
-  * N = Disrespects the customer and rejects all their ideas
+  * N = Disrespects the customer and fails to consider any of their ideas
-  * I = Respects customer but fails to build a system for their needs
+  * I = Respects customer but fails to value their needs
-  * A = Respects customer and proposes a system around some of their needs
+  * A = Respects customer and takes their needs into consideration
-  * G = Respects customer and builds a system around some of their needs
+  * G = Respects customer, incorporates many of their ideas, and communicates difficulties
-  * E = Respect customer and builds a system around most of their needs
+  * E = Respects customer, improves on their ideas, and engages in reasoned dialogue for further improvements
 * Interaction with the team leaders
   * N = Impolite and impatient
   * I = Polite, impatient, and does not respond to team leaders
-  * A = Polite, patient, responsive to team leaders but does not have clear communication
+  * A = Polite, patient, responsive to team leaders but does not clearly communicates
-  * G = Polite, patient, responsive to team leaders and clear communication
+  * G = Polite, patient, responsive to team leaders and clearly communicates
-  * E = Polite, patient, responsive to team leaders, clear communication, and provides progress updates
+  * E = Polite, patient, responsive to team leaders, clearly communicates, and provides progress updates
-* Interaction with the course instructor
-  * N = Did not communicate with instructor, did not follow the project and course requirements
-  * I = Communicated with the instructor poorly, followed part of the project and course requirements
-  * A = Communicated with the instructor well, followed most of the project and course requirements
-  * G = Communicated with the instructor well, followed all project and course requirements
-  * E = Communicated with the instructor excellently, followed all project and course requirements
 * Interaction with the technical leads
-  * N = Communicated with the technical leads badly, used hate speech, ignored technical leads when they are trying to help
+  * N = Did not communicate with the technical leads
-  * I = Communicated with the technical leads poorly, did not use them well as your resources, did not talk to them
+  * I = Communicated with the technical leads poorly or did not talk to them if needed
-  * A = Communicated with the technical leads well, but relied on them too much, asked them to do too much work
-  * G = Communicated with the technical leads well, politely asked them questions and tried to solve the problem with their help
-  * E = Communicated with the technical leads excellently, politely shared own opinions and worked with them well
+  * E = Communicated with the technical leads well

-## Revision of Guides
+## Assessment and Conduct Guide

-* Revising the assessment form: [Assessment Sheet](https://github.com/Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment)
+* Understanding the assessment form: [Assessment Sheet](https://github.com/Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment)
   * N = Not reading the assessment form nor making contributions to it
   * I = Not reading the assessment form in its final state, but making minor contributions thus improving the initial state